-Figures 2-3 and 5-6 contain the bursting behavior of cells in an islet.
+Figs. 2 and 3, and 5 and 6 contain the bursting behavior of cells in an islet.
 The bursting behavior of a cell is shown by plotting the voltage of a cell in mV versus time in minutes.
 For each islet, we see the behavior of a representative slow cell and a fast cell since we observe that cells of the same type synchronize their bursting even for very small coupling strength.

-As we can see in Figures 2 and 5, when the cells are uncoupled the behavior of a fast cell is significantly different to the behavior of a slow cell.
+As we can see in Figs. 2 and 5, when the cells are uncoupled the behavior of a fast cell is significantly different to the behavior of a slow cell.
 We also note that the bursting behaviors for uncoupled cells are the same for different islet structures.
 As we can see, this is true for both the three variable model and seven variable model, though the burst periods and amplitude are different for each model.

-However, as we can see by comparing plots (a) and (b) in each of Figures 3 and 6, the burst period is already synchronized when there is a coupling strength of 0.1 between cells for the three variable model and a coupling strength of 100 pS for the seven variable model.
+However, as we can see by comparing plots (a) and (b) in each of Figs. 3 and 6, the burst period is already synchronized when there is a coupling strength of 0.1 between cells for the three variable model and a coupling strength of 100 pS for the seven variable model.
 We observe that although the burst period is the same at such a coupling strength, there is still a difference in the behavior of the bursting.
 For a stronger coupling strength of 1 for the three variable model and 1000 pS for the seven variable model, these differences between slow and fast cells are far less visible.
 We observe this same behavior for each of the five structures.

-The five plots (a) through (e) in Figures 4 and 7 contain plots of average burst period in minutes versus coupling strength for a representative fast cell and slow cell for each islet structure.
+The five plots (a) through (e) in Figs. 4 and 7 contain plots of average burst period in minutes versus coupling strength for a representative fast cell and slow cell for each islet structure.
 To compute the average burst period of a cell, we first find the times at which the voltage of the cell exceeds -60 mV.
-We then determine the time at which a burst ends by checking if it takes more than 100 ms for the three variable model and 1,000 ms for the seven variable model for the voltage to be greater than -60 mV again.
+We then determine the time at which a burst ends by checking if it takes more than 100 ms for the three variable model and 1000 ms for the seven variable model for the voltage to be greater than -60 mV again.
 The beginning of each burst is defined as the next time at which the voltage is above -60 mV.
 The burst period is then defined as the average of the differences between the start of bursts and the differences between the end of bursts.

 As we would expect, the burst period is the same for the uncoupled cells.
-Insets have been added to Figures 4 (a) and (b) to clarify this point since the burst period of slow and fast cells increase when there is a very small coupling strength for the grouped and split grouped islet structures.
-In all other cases we observe that the burst period and bursting behavior for the same coupling strength varies for different islet structures.
-As we previously noted, the burst period synchronizes at a very small coupling strength for all five islet structures.
-We observe that as the connection heterogeneity of the structure increases the synchronization coupling strength decreases.
-For each islet structure the average burst period remains constant above a certain coupling strength.
-This coupling strength varies for each islet structure.
-The average burst period for very strong coupling strengths also varies for different islet structures.
+Insets have been added to Fig. 4(a) and (b) to clarify this point since the burst periods of slow and fast cells increase when there is a very small coupling strength for the grouped and split grouped islet structures.
+In all other cases we observe that the burst period and